thtrieu/essence/README.md

 ### essence

-A directed acyclic computational graph builder, built from scratch on `numpy` and `C`, with auto-differentiation supported.
+A directed acyclic computational graph builder, built from scratch on `numpy` and `C`, including auto-differentiation.

-This was not *just another deep learning library*, its clean code base was supposed to be read.
-Great for any one who want to learn about Backprop design in deep learning libraries.
+This was not *just another deep learning library*, its minimal code base was supposed to demonstrate how to:

+* Build neural nets in modules
+* Put the modules together
+* Compute gradients

 ### Demos